 - Started big—budgets, interest and momentum.
 But over time, the hype has stabilized as the public has gotten more exposure to the technology.

-- The older of the two techs—more progress has been made working out platform challenges.
+- The older tech, so more progress has been made working out platform challenges

 AR: Augmented Reality